Alexjmsherman/DataUSA/README.md

 ## Major Recommendation Tool

-Provides a detailed listing and visualizations on suggest college majors using a users self-selected ranking of their skills
+Provides a detailed listing and visualizations on suggested college majors using a users self-selected ranking of their skills

 Created using the DataUSA API during a DataUSA hackathon.